maheshpm22/Swiggy_Case_Study/README.md

 7. Find restaurants with max repeated customers.
 8. Month over month revenue growth of swiggy.
 9. Customer - favorite food.
-10. Find the most loyal customers for all restaurant.
-11. Month over month revenue growth of a restaurant.